Signs You Need Stucco Repair

 If you notice some visual signs with the stucco on your home, that could indicate that moisture is penetrating the stucco.
 You may notice that the exterior of your home is cracking, crumbly, or splintering.

 Discolorations could be a sign of moisture seeping into the stucco.
 If the paint in those affected areas has begun to bubble, crack, or come off, this is another signal that moisture is permeating the stucco.
+Painting stucco exteriors is the best way to keep moisture out, however, you will need to make sure it is completely dry before painting.

 Wall Bubbling and Warping